AndrewMaksimchuk/control/README.md

 `in-work` - get current project and issue in work
 `to-work` - set current project and issue in work
 `done`    - set current project and issue is done
+`todo`    - save or edit ideas for projects

 #### Files